Vitamin B1 (Thiamine)

 Conflict data needs review.

-Build a formula with Vitamin B1 (Thiamine)
+Develop a formula featuring Vitamin B1 (Thiamine)